ποΈ Sketch

 βΉοΈ With cli flags, we can override the

-gitignoreandpre-commitpresets, as well as adding new templates or hooks to run or generate when the preset is being used.
+gitignoreandpre-commitpresets, as well as adding new templates to generate when the preset is being used.

 pre-commit-config.yaml output